 - Chopped artichoke hearts

 Hummus is a great all purpose dip that pairs well with many different accompaniments.
 Think of the accompaniments as a medium to getting the hummus into your mouth.
-It can also be used as a spread.
-This Black Bean Hummus would be great paired with Baked Cumin Chipotle Lime Tortillia Chips.
-Here are a few other ideas.
+And remember that it can also be used as a spread!

-- Toasted Pita Chips, like these Whole Wheat Garlic Parmesan Pita Chips
+- Scooping it up with toasted Pita Chips (like these Whole Wheat Garlic Parmesan Pita Chips)

 - Spread onto toasted baguette